 A large volume of water from the Nile is also lost due to evaporation.
 This is higher in downstream Egypt and Sudan than in Ethiopia, where a significant amount of water can be stored in summer in a series of reservoirs in the cool highlands, according to NBI.
 From these man-made reservoirs, water can be pumped to farmers’ fields to grow crops any time of the year.
 It would help farmers in Amhara region and elsewhere in the basin to adapt to climate change effects.

 In Egypt and Sudan, where water evaporates at a much higher rate, underground water is recommended to facilitate a large share of irrigation.
 Egypt and Sudan share the largest non-renewable groundwater aquifer in the world with Libya and Chad.
 It is estimated that of the more than 500,000 cubic kilometres of water stored in the aquifers, about 14,818 cubic kilometres is recoverable, including about 5,525 cubic kilometres in Egypt and 4,787 cubic kilometres in Sudan, according to NBI.

 Along with extracting groundwater, improving storage capacity by increasing the size or number of dams and reservoirs, desalination of seawater, expansion of rainwater storage and water transfer are also noted as effective measures of climate change adaptation.

-This story was supported by InfoNile and Media in Cooperation and Transition (MiCT) in collaboration with the Nile Basin Initiative (NBI) and with support from the Deutche Gesellschaft fur Internationale Zusammenarbeit (GIZ) GmbH, commissioned by the European Union and Federal German Government.
+This story was produced in June 2022, supported by InfoNile and Media in Cooperation and Transition (MiCT) in collaboration with the Nile Basin Initiative (NBI) and with support from the Deutche Gesellschaft fur Internationale Zusammenarbeit (GIZ) GmbH, commissioned by the European Union and Federal German Government.